kubermatic/kubermatic/docs/proposals/container-registry-credentials-per-usercluster.md

 * **User cluster admins** can create or select credentials to be used in all kinds of Pods on the user cluster

+For details see the [UI section of Implementation](#ui).

 There is a possibility to define a default fallback set of credentials in the `KubermaticConfiguration` at `spec.userCluster.imagePullSecret`.
-If there are no credentials selected on any elvel, this will be used as a fallback.
+If there are no credentials selected on any level, this will be used as a fallback.

 #### Limitations